 Prior to SHA, Sean was the Director of Hockey Operations for Bronxville Youth Hockey Association for three years.
 In this role Sean was responsible for all coaches on staff and putting together a curriculum and methodology for the coaches to follow.
-Sean has also served as one of BYHA’s skills coach.
+Sean has also served as one of BYHA’s skills coaches.
 He worked individually with each BYHA team on ice for scheduled skill/skating sessions throughout the season.

-Mike Zarro (Squirt A)
+Mike Zarro (Peewee A)